Stop Smoking Before and After Cosmetic Surgery

 Why you must stop smoking before and after your cosmetic surgery

-Smoking has long been known to be the enemy when it comes to cosmetic procedures.
-It is one of the leading causes of preventable deaths and illnesses worldwide, and for plastic surgery, it has a similar destructive effect.
+Smoking has long been known to be the enemy when it comes to cosmetic surgery.
+It is one of the leading causes of preventable deaths and illnesses worldwide, and plastic surgery has a similar destructive effect.

-Symmetry, contour, and scars are the three main factors that determine the quality of a cosmetic procedure, and all of these are negatively impacted by smoking.
-The many toxins found in tobacco smoke interfere with the body’s ability to heal well after any surgery, and when it comes to aesthetics, this means that your results will probably be poor.
+Symmetry, healing and scars are the main factors in a cosmetic procedure, and these are negatively impacted by smoking.
+The many toxins found in tobacco smoke interfere with the body’s ability to heal well after any surgery, and when it comes to cosmetics, this may affect your results.

-This ‘cause and effect’ relationship is well described in medical research (see below) , that’s why many good surgeons refuse to perform cosmetic surgeries on women and men who won’t quit smoking in the weeks before and after their surgery.
-No nicotine at all for at least 6 weeks before and after surgery would really help get a better result.
+This ‘cause and effect’ relationship is well described in medical research (see below) and that’s why many surgeons refuse to perform cosmetic surgeries on women and men who won’t quit smoking in the weeks before and after their surgery.
+No nicotine at all for at least 6 weeks before and after surgery would help with surgery recovery.

-If you’re finding a hard time quitting, there are several methods and numerous sources that can help you take this important step towards better health.
+If you’re having a hard time quitting, there are several methods and numerous sources that can help you take this important step towards better health.

 Why should you stop smoking if you’re getting plastic surgery?

-Whether you’re planning to get breast, body or face surgery or any major cosmetic procedure, stopping smoking is critical to obtain the best results possible.
+Whether you’re planning to get breast, body or face surgery or any major cosmetic procedure, stopping smoking is critical to healing.

-Numerous studies have shown that smoking interferes with the outcomes of plastic surgery procedures and leads to unpleasant results.
+Numerous studies have shown that smoking interferes with the outcomes of plastic surgery procedures and leads to poor recovery.

 If you’re getting a facelift, a tummy tuck (Abdominoplasty), or breast augmentation, for example, your risk of developing wound complications after surgery is tripled if you’re a smoker.

-Since your aesthetic appearance is the payoff for your surgery, poor healing and wound complications could deny you the enhancements and results you are seeking and will lead to very poor cosmetic outcomes.
+Since your reason may be cosmetic for having surgery, poor healing and wound complications could deny you the results you are seeking and may lead to unsatisfactory surgery outcomes.

-Some of the wound complications that can be disastrous to your results include:
+Some of the wound complications that can be catastrophic to your results include:

 • Wound infection: Smokers have weaker immunity, so if your wound becomes infected, your body might not be able to fight off the offending microbes.

 • Wound dehiscence: This is when the sutures that close your wound snap and your wound becomes open.
 You have basically 4 to 6 weeks to heal internally before the dissolvable stitches start to dissolve.
-If you haven’t healed adequately by then, you open up and ruin the result.
+If you haven’t healed adequately by then, your incisions may open up and ruin the surgery result.
 Dehiscence might sometimes require an expensive vacuum dressing or a re-operation to repair.

 • Skin necrosis: When your skin cells don’t receive enough blood and oxygen, they’re likely to die and slough off.
 This is more likely to happen if you’re a smoker.